jadecobra/python_tdd_exercises/source/AssertionError.rst

 * ``True`` is not ``None``
 * ``False`` is not ``None``

-We could sum up the above statements this way - in python ``True``, ``False`` and ``None`` are different.
-Understanding these differences helps us write useful programs.
-They show how python behaves and form our core truths, a foundation of predictable expectations of the language.
+I could sum up the above statements this way - in python ``True``, ``False`` and ``None`` are different.
+Understanding these differences helps me write useful programs.
+They show how python behaves and give a foundation of predictable expectations of the language.

 ----

 AssertionError with Equality
 ----------------------------

-We can also make assertions of equality, where we compare if two things are the same
+I can also make assertions of equality, where I compare if two things are the same

 RED: make it fail
 ^^^^^^^^^^^^^^^^^

-add a new test to ``TestAssertionError`` in ``test_assertion_error.py``
+I add a new test to ``TestAssertionError`` in ``test_assertion_error.py``

 .. code-block:: python